daizenj/WalletWise/README.md

-Unit 8: Group Milestone - README Example
+Unit 8: Group Milestone - README
 ===

 :::info
 **Below is an example** of what your **Group Project README** should include and how it should be structured for the **Unit 8 Group Milestone Submission**.
 :::

-# TUNIN
+# WalletWise

 ## Table of Contents
 1. [Overview](#Overview)